 The Chaos team had to study this situation and one of them smiled, saying “I got it!”

-The game begun, a Chaos member went to the side of the lane and told his colleague to aim for the center or left-hand side.
-As soon as a ball was edging close to the gutter, the member would use their hands to redirect it to the pins.
+The game began, a Chaos member went to the side of the lane and told his colleague to aim for the center or left-hand side.
+As soon as a ball was edging close to the gutter, the members would use their hands to redirect it to the pins.

 It was the Top Guns cheer leaders who saw this and told the other teams.